 The ancient Romans referred to summer’s hottest, most humid days as “dog days.”
 The Romans connected the hottest summer days with Sirius (“Dog Star”), the brightest star in the constellation Canis Major.
 Regardless of when it greets us, hotter weather always has us seeking ways to stay cool inside and outside the home.
 Remember these safety tips as you seek to keep you and your loved ones cool (including pets!).

 Window & Portable Air Conditioners and Fans

 - Window and portable air conditioners should be plugged into walls, never into an extension cord.

-- For any cooling device, if you have not used it for some time, carefully inspect the cord and plug to ensure there are no cracks or exposed wiring.
+- If you have not used any cooling device for some time, carefully inspect the cord and plug to ensure no cracks or exposed wiring.

-- Make sure the device is clean and free of dirt, dust, and debris.
+- Ensure the device is clean and free of dirt, dust, and debris.

-- Make sure that the circuit and wiring is appropriately sized for the size of the unit, as overloaded circuits can damage devices and could create a fire hazard.
+- Make sure that the circuit and wiring are appropriately sized for the size of the unit, as overloaded circuits can damage devices and could create a fire hazard.